golang/vscode-go/docs/faq.md

 **Q: How do I get the features/bug fixes that are implemented but not released yet?
 How do I get the beta version of the Go extension?**

 **A:** Install the [Go Nightly](nightly.md) extension.

+**Q: I am seeing out-of-date completion results.**

+If you are using the language server (`"go.useLanguageServer": true`), please file a [`gopls` issue](https://github.com/golang/go/issues/new).

+Otherwise, check the value of `"go.buildOnSave"`.
+If it is `"off"`, then you may not get fresh results from not-yet-built dependencies.
+Therefore, ensure you have built your dependencies manually in such cases.